QuentinRa/blog.quentinra.dev/ensiie/igl/td9/project.md

 <details class="details-e">
 <summary>Missing files</summary>

 The problem is coming, as you could expect, from the model.
-Some problems that we found were
+Some issues that we found were

-> **Possible problem**: **Missing names** (xxx.name.empty is raising a NPE)<br>
+> **Possible issue**: **Missing names** (xxx.name.empty is raising a NPE)<br>
 > **Is this your problem?**: in the first editor, you got a console with errors that happened in the second editor.
 Check the log inside with CTRL-F.

 You may have removed names on states of your Behavior diagram to make it cleaner.
 That's not good because it's raising exceptions. **Check that every state, if, entry, exit** got a name.

-> **Possible problem**: your model is broken 😭<br>
+> **Possible issue**: your model is broken 😭<br>

-Open every diagram, and check that there is no classes that disappeared.
-Explorer every entry in the model explorer, and check that there is no duplicates entries (not two times the same class, etc.) People I know having this, didn't manage to solve it 😭.
+Open every diagram, and check that there aren't classes that disappeared.
+Explore every entry in the model explorer, and check that there are no duplicate entries (not two times the same class, etc.) People I know having this didn't manage to solve it 😭.
 </details>

 <details class="details-e">